glucu/Space-Shooters/README.md

 # Space-Shooters
 **Thank you for checking out my game!**

 This project is base on Unity 2019.3.
 It is a functional introduction to Space Shooters made in Unity with full source code and assets.
-Although I don't consider it nearly complete as I expected it to be, but I am continuing my journey to modify parts and to add new features beyond what it was intended as a base game.
+Although I don't consider it nearly complete as I expected it to be, but I am continuing my journey in modifying parts and to add new features beyond what it was intended as a base game.

 # Screenshots